PhyrexianTR/yakinlarimibul/README.md

 PHP version: 7.4.33
 PhpMyAdmin version: 4.9.7

+Unfortunately there are some issues in Turkey, malicious people can send non-valid info via social media or websites.
+Statements are recorded with the IP information collection of each record.
+IP information works with SSL-protected websites too.

 Please if you find any bug or improvement feel to free create a pull request or contact me.